GantzGulchInc/envsel/README.md

 Development Kits, Eclipse IDE's, differing versions of CMake, GCC, etc.  Legacy and EOL'ed software is a way of life.

-For a long time I managed project specific scripts that my development environment.
+For a long time I managed project specific scripts that setup my development environment for each project.
 These scripts would add the appropriate software to PATH and set other environment variables.

 This only worked moderately well though.
 Installing minor releases of software